2015–16 NFL playoffs: AFC: Kansas City Chiefs 30, Houston Texans 0

 Houston started the second half with a drive to the Chiefs' 40-yard line, but ended up punting.
 Shane Lechler managed to pin Kansas City back on their own 6-yard line with a 34-yard punt.
 But despite two holding penalties against the Chiefs, one of which nullified a 64-yard scramble by Smith, they still drove 94 yards in 11 plays for their first touchdown.
 Maclin was a key part of the drive, catching two passes for 23 yards, though on the second one he suffered a game-ending injury; Smith also completed a 16-yard pass to Kelce and finished the drive with a 9-yard touchdown pass to rookie receiver Chris Conley, give the Chiefs a 20–0 lead.

 On their next drive, the Texans had to punt after three plays, and then saw Kansas City drive 71 yards in eight plays, featuring a 48-yard reception by Kelce, to score on 5-yard touchdown run by Spencer Ware.
 Houston managed to respond with a drive to the Chiefs' 24-yard line, only to lose the ball when Bailey again forced a fumble while sacking Hoyer on fourth down.
 The Texans' defense forced a punt, but Dustin Colquitt's 56-yard kick pinned them back on their 8-yard line.
 On the next play, Hoyer was intercepted by Sean Smith on the 20-yard line, leading to Santos' third field goal to make the final score 30–0.

 Smith completed 17 of 22 passes for 190 yards with a touchdown and an interception.
 His top target was Kelce, who caught eight passes for 128 yards, while Ware was the top rusher for the Chiefs with 67 yards and a touchdown.
 Bailey had four tackles, two sacks, and two forced fumbles.
 Hoyer was held to just 15 of 34 passes for 134 yards and was intercepted four times.
 Alfred Blue was the game's leading rusher with 99 yards on 17 carries.
 Cushing had 13 tackles and an interception, while linebacker Whitney Mercilus had five tackles and three sacks.

 This was the first postseason meeting between the Chiefs and Texans.
+It was also the first NFL game to air on ABC since Super Bowl XL in 2006.